 - How long to heal a bulging disc?

-- How long does duodenitis take to heal?
+- How long does it take for slipped disc to heal?

-- How long does hemorrhoid take to heal?
+- How long does it take to heal from an angiogram?

-- How long does a swollen ankle take to heal?
+- How long does a twisted ankle take to heal?

-- How long does frostbite take to heal?
+- How long does liver damage take to heal?